JOYS: JWST MIRI/MRS spectra of the inner 500 au region of the L1527 IRS bipolar outflow: Discussion

 \section{Discussion}

-The JWST observations reveal a detailed hourglass-shaped bipolar outflow in the MIR broadband images (see Fig.~\ref{fig1}).
+JWST observations reveal a detailed hourglass-shaped bipolar outflow in the MIR broadband images (see Fig.~\ref{fig1}).
 The images exhibit multiple nebulous features consisting of warm and hot layers of gas and dust generated within the outflow cavity.
-Our spectral maps reveal that the emission includes molecular, ionized and scattered light.
-In spite of such detailed composition, we do not see any trace of a large scale collimated jet in the broadband images.
-Such an absence of a large jet signature is distinctive and unique for L1527 given its evolutionary stage.
-In contrast, recent JWST observations of several other Class 0/I protostars like HH\,211, HH\,46, TMC\,1, IRAS\,16253-2429, have shown to have prominent jet emission.
-Their bulk of the emission is particularly traced in high-J H$_{2}$ and \FeII\, lines \citep{ray23,nisini24,tycho24,narang24}.
-We see that most of L1527's dominant emission comes from the wide angle outflow across both molecular and ionized emission.
-However, the detection of double peaked ionized lines with the HV component having velocities $\geq$100\,\kms gives compelling evidence for the presence of a jet.
-This jet signature spans less than 500\,au from the protostar and is fainter in relation to the jets from other sources.
-In addition, when compared to the large scale outflow structures ($>$3000\,au), the jet is small and covers only a fraction of the region, thereby concealing its visibility in the broadband images.
+Our spectral maps reveal that the emission includes molecular, ionized, and scattered light.
+Despite such detailed composition, we detect no trace of a large-scale collimated jet in the broadband images.
+This absence of a large jet signature is distinctive for L1527 given its evolutionary stage.
+In contrast, recent JWST observations of several other class 0/I protostars, such as HH\,211, HH\,46, TMC\,1, and IRAS\,16253-2429, have shown prominent jet emission.
+Their bulk of the emission is particularly traced in high-J H$_{2}$ and \FeII\ lines \citep{ray23,nisini24,tycho24,narang24}.
+We see that most of L1527's dominant emission comes from the wide-angle outflow across both molecular and ionized emission.
+However, the detection of double-peaked ionized lines with the HV component at velocities $\geq$100\,\kms provides compelling evidence for the presence of a jet.
+This jet signature spans less than 500\,au from the protostar and is fainter than the jets from other sources.
+In addition, compared to the large-scale outflow structures ($>$3000\,au), the jet is small and covers only a fraction of the region, thereby concealing its visibility in the broadband images.